auntyellow/math/monge.md

 ### Intersection of tangent lines to two circles

-Here we are only interested in the intersection of two external tangent lines and the intersection of two internal ones, which means the intersection of an external one and an internal one is not considered.
+Here we are only interested in the intersection of two external tangent lines (later we call it *external intersection*) and the intersection of two internal ones (later we call it *internal intersection*), which means the intersection of an external one and an internal one is not considered.

 Let's put two centers *A* and *B* onto y-axis, and denote these two circles as: